This is page three of our System Preferences article. Here's what you'll find elsewhere in the article:

 Finally, the 'Logs…' button opens a sheet that details app and web activity.
 Said activity can be shown for 'today', 'all', or time periods ranging from a week to a year.
 The two tabs, 'Applications' and 'Web', provide access to relevant lists and charts.
 Selected items can be opened using the 'Open' button.

-Siri is a new feature as of macOS Sierra, enabling you to talk to your Mac and have it perform basic tasks.
-In the System Preferences pane, Siri can be enabled or disabled using the checkbox under the large Siri logo.
+Siri was introduced to the Mac with macOS Sierra.
+It enables you to talk to your Mac and have it perform basic tasks.
+In the System Preferences pane, Siri can be enabled or disabled using the 'Enable Ask Siri' checkbox under the large Siri logo.

 This pane determines the behaviour of apps you've installed from the Mac App Store.
 If you're not using an admin account, you'll need to click the lock to make any changes.